-Map 82: Zululand Catalytic Projects
+Map 92: Zululand Catalytic Projects

-A catalytic project is an intervention that has a strong leverage and/or multiplier effect by addressing three more strategic goals, or by creating a strong leverage factor toward the achievement of the overall objectives of the DGDP.
-Zululand catalytic project addresses the root cause of obstacles to development in Zululand, rather than symptoms.
-It unlocks and resources opportunities that exist within government and private sector.
+A catalytic project is an intervention that has a strong leverage and/or multiplier effect by addressing three or more strategic goals, or by creating a strong leverage factor toward the achievement of the overall objectives of the Zululand DGDP.
+A catalytic project addresses the root cause of obstacles to development in Zululand, rather than symptoms.
+It unlocks resources and opportunities that exist within government and private sector.